List of monsters in Marvel Comics: History

 In the earlier parts of Marvel Comics, issues such as Journey into Mystery, Strange Tales, Tales of Suspense, and Tales to Astonish would detail stories of its different monsters.
 They consist of various monsters from mythologies (e.g., giants, e.g., cyclopes, trolls, ogres, etc., orcs, goblins, imps, undead, e.g., zombies, mummies, and vampires, etc., demons, ghouls, werewolves, werehyenas, werecats, and wererats, etc.), and novels (e.g., Frankenstein's monster and Count Dracula, etc.), giant aliens, kaiju, Deviant Mutates (and even human and animal mutates/mutants), and experiments that went horribly wrong.
 In later Marvel Comics stories, some of the monsters would later be seen inhabiting Monster Isle.

 During the "Monsters Unleashed" storyline, the Inhuman Kei Kawade summons various monsters, identified as Goliathons, to help the superheroes fight the Leviathon Tide.

 Known monsters

 Abominable Snowman

 The Abominable Snowman is a large cryptid often found in the Himalayas.

 Carl Hanson

 The first Abominable Snowman (Carl Hanson) was created by Jack Kirby and Steve Ditko and first appeared in Tales to Astonish #13 (Nov.
 1960).

 Carl Hanson was a greedy explorer who had heard of the infamous Abominable Snowman.
 To capture the creature and make money off it, Hanson steals a cursed photograph.
-In the Himalayas, he was unable to get help in finding it as people constantly warned him to get rid of the cursed photograph before the curse overtakes him.
-As he progresses up the mountain, Carl's hair grows longer, his mind becomes addled, and he drops the picture as he becomes the Abominable Snowman.
+In the Himalayas, he is unable to get help in finding it and is warned to get rid of the cursed photograph before the curse overtakes him.
+As he progresses up the mountain, Hanson transforms into a form resembling the Abominable Snowman, causing him to abandon the photograph.

-Over time, the Abominable Snowman became an inhabitant on Monster Isle and supposedly grew bigger.
-He was among the monsters that witnessed the arrival of the X-Men members Shadowcat and Magik when they arrived to pick up a mutant girl named Bo.
-When Shadowcat and Magik found Bo, the Abominable Snowman and the other monsters attacked them until Magik teleported herself, Shadowcat, and Bo back to the Jean Grey School for Higher Learning.

-During the Monsters Unleashed storyline, the Abominable Snowman was one of the many monsters summoned by Kid Kaiju and helped defeat the Leviathon Mother and its creatures.